jessicarush/react-notes/nextjs.md

 Any `.js`, `.jsx`, `.ts`, or `.tsx` file in the pages directory will automatically be mapped to a (server-side) route based on their file name.
 For example pages/about.js is mapped to /about.
 You can even add dynamic route parameters with the filename (e.g. /pic/:id).

-It is recommended that other (non page) components be placed in a compoennts directory.
+It is recommended that other (non page) components be placed in a components directory.

 ## Client side routing with Link